 We are talking about 90+ percentage, it’s not a joke!
 Even a single mark can make a big difference to 89.9% and 90%, getting me?

 So each and every activity matters while you are preparing for board exams.
 Neatness and cleanliness are one of them.
 Your answer sheet is the only thing on the basis of which you will get your marks, so everything related to your answer sheet matters.
-You must know how to write a perfect answer in the exam to get full marks because your way of writing makes the impact.
+You must know how to write a perfect answer in the exam to get full marks because your way of writing makes an impact.

 Practice on making your answer sheet look great, do work on your handwriting if it is not too good.
-Take some tips from good students of your class about the presentations of the answer sheet.
+Take some tips from good students in your class about the presentations of the answer sheet.
 Also, take advice from your teachers.
 They will tell you the best about this scenario because some of them have experience in checking the answer sheets.

 Underlining the important phrases in your answer sheet, making boxes around the answer in the case of Mathematics are one of the basic elements which should be used in making your answer sheet looks neat and clean.